unicode-org/icu4x/ffi/diplomat/js/docs/source/casemap_ffi.rst

     See the `Rust documentation for HeadAdjustment <https://docs.rs/icu/latest/icu/casemap/titlecase/enum.HeadAdjustment.html>`__ for more information.

-.. js:class:: ICU4XTailCasing

-    See the `Rust documentation for TailCasing <https://docs.rs/icu/latest/icu/casemap/titlecase/enum.TailCasing.html>`__ for more information.

 .. js:class:: ICU4XTitlecaseMapper

     See the `Rust documentation for TitlecaseMapper <https://docs.rs/icu/latest/icu/casemap/struct.TitlecaseMapper.html>`__ for more information.